OllisGit/OctoPrint-DisplayLayerProgress/README.md

 A OctoPrint-Plugin that sends the current progress of a print via M117 command to the printer-display and also to the top navigation bar.

-It shows the percentage, the current layer, total layer count, current height and total height:
+It shows the **percentage, the current layer, total layer count, current height and total height**:

 - Printer Display: 50% L: 60/120 H:23mm/47mm
 - NavBar: Layer: 60 / 120 Height: 23mm of 47mm